AdobeDocs/experience-manager-learn.en/help/foundation/security/develop-for-cross-origin-resource-sharing.md

 ## Dispatcher configuration {#dispatcher-configuration}

-To allow the caching and serving of [!DNL CORS] headers on cached content, add the following configuration to all supporting AEM Publish `dispatcher.any` files.
+To allow the caching and serving of CORS headers on cached content, add following [/clientheaders configuration](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en#specifying-the-http-headers-to-pass-through-clientheaders) to all supporting AEM Publish `dispatcher.any` files.

 ```
 /cache {
   ...
-  /headers {
+  /clientheaders {
       "Access-Control-Allow-Origin",
       "Access-Control-Expose-Headers",
       "Access-Control-Max-Age",